Quixoty/quixoty-test4.github.io/_posts/2020-09-30-residential trees (part 2).md

 <br><br>

 Choosing trees adapted to these extreme conditions will improve their chances of survival in urban environments.
 For some drought tolerant species lists, refer to the sidebar on the left.

+<br><br>

 Other sources can be found online, inluding the RHS website.

 </p>